GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis: Evaluation

 \subsection{RQ4: Performance and Financial Overhead}

+\solvedreview{The cost analysis is very trivial.
+The overall cost could be significantly high (for example, cloud hosting for the web service).
+I suggest that the authors either carry out a comprehensive cost analysis or change the research question to limit the scope of the cost to the use of OpenAI's API.}

-In RQ4, we evaluate the running time and financial costs of \name.
-We measured the time and financial cost of \name on all three datasets, and the results are shown in Table~\ref{tab:logic_cost}.
+In RQ4, we evaluate the running time and financial costs of \name \fixme{ when using OpenAI's GPT-3.5-turbo API}. \fixme{We considered only the costs associated with interacting with GPT and conducting static analysis.} We measured the time and financial cost of \name on all three datasets, and the results are shown in Table~\ref{tab:logic_cost}.
 In this experiment, we used tiktoken~\cite{tiktoken_2023}, a tokenization tool published by OpenAI and used for GPT models, to estimate the number of tokens sent and received by \name.
 With the number of tokens sent and received, we can estimate the financial cost of \name.
 The total number of lines of code is 472K, and it took 6,793.35 seconds and 4.9984 USD to complete the scan.
 On average, it takes 14.39 seconds and 0.010589 USD to scan per thousand lines of code.

 On \textit{Top200}, the scan cost per thousand lines of code is the cheapest, and the scan speed per thousand lines of code is the fastest.
 This is because most candidate functions are filtered out in \name's first two steps, without the need for finding related variables and expressions for static check.
 On \textit{Web3Bugs} and \textit{DefiHacks}, the scan cost per thousand lines of code is the most expensive and the scan speed per thousand lines of code is the slowest, respectively.
 Projects in \textit{Web3Bugs} and \textit{DefiHacks} are more complex than \textit{Top200}, and there are more complex candidate functions to be scanned.
 These complex functions could not be filtered by static filtering and scenario matching, which causes more time and financial cost.